-Sandy has been active in the community, serving on the Educator’s Board of the Toledo Museum of Art, teaching at Toledo Urban Impact Afterschool Club, serving on the rebuilding committee of First Alliance Church in the Uptown district and the Future of Toledo Eliminating Blight and Repurposing Land Committee.
+Active in the community, Sandy served as a board member for the Josh Project, on the Educator’s Board of the Toledo Museum of Art, and as a teacher for the Toledo Urban Impact After-School Club.
+She was a member of the Future of Toledo Eliminating Blight and Repurposing Land Committee.

-Sandy received a Community Partnership Award from the Lucas County Board of Developmental Disabilities which was especially meaningful to her as she is guardian to her special needs brother, Steve.
+Sandy received a Community Partnership Award from the Lucas County Board of Developmental Disabilities and a Civitas Award, which are especially meaningful to her as she is guardian to her special needs brother, Steve.

 Sandy has experienced first-hand that vibrant small businesses enhance the quality of life in a community.
 She will encourage small business development in every neighborhood in Toledo.

 A modern and well-maintained infrastructure is a fundamental responsibility of elected officials.
 Wise decisions need to be made to address deferred maintenance of our water treatment facilities, roads and bridges.